Brand Identity: What It Is and How to Create One

 Your logo plays a role, and an important one at that.
 Yet the brand identity you need goes much deeper.

 How To Create a Brand Identity

-In many ways, creating a brand identity is an art form.
+In many ways, developing a brand identity is an art form.
 It’s difficult for one person to do it all on their own.
-There are agencies that work specifically to build brand identities like this.
-It isn’t easy to achieve, yet at the same time… it’s a simple process to follow.
+There are agencies that specialize in building brand identities.
+It isn’t easy to achieve, yet at the same time, it’s a simple process to follow.

 This journey begins with the most important step of all, aligning two different people so they can walk the same path: You and Your Customer.

 Step 1: Define Your Audience and What You Stand For